Virtual-Universe/Virtual-Universe-Release/README.md

 The Virtual Universe Development Team is proud to present Virtual Universe as a rolling release software.

-The WhiteCore server is an OpenSim/Aurora-Sim derived project with heavy emphasis on supporting all users,
+The Virtual Universe server is an OpenSim/Aurora-Sim derived project with heavy emphasis on supporting all users,

 ## About Virtual Universe